Sales & Marketing Alignment

 Ask for feedback.

-Don’t just rely on general questions.
-The better way to receive meaningful feedback is to ask in an informed manner.
+Don’t rely purely on general questions.
+The better way to receive meaningful feedback is to ask purposefully.
 More often than not, your sales reps will have a pretty good idea where the closed-lost deal went sour.
 Your sales reps can use these hypotheses to craft a series of questions to test which scenario holds true.
 If you want a good chance at reinvigorating your relationship with these closed lost leads, you must understand what causes them to turn away in the first place.

 Look for trends.

 Analyze the feedback you’ve received and see if you can spot some recurring themes.
 Are your “closed-lost” leads expressing similar complaints or frustrations?
 Common factors that reveal themselves in this step are usually pretty telling signs of possible leaks in your funnel.

 Take a look at your sales funnel and see where you can plug the information at hand to make impactful adjustments that can help you win lost leads and close more new leads.
 Perhaps your lost leads are a better fit for other product or service levels you offer?
 Perhaps there is something your company can strive to be better at (pricing, service, etc).
 Your sales reps can also utilize this information in the prospecting sales phase by showing new leads how your company has responded to customer feedback.

 Here’s what you can do with this information: